ShyftXero/byoctf_discord/README.md

 Key commands
 - `!reg <team_name> <team_password>` - register and join *teamname*; super case-sensitive.
-  - wrap in quotes if you have spaces in the teamname;
-  - if the team exists and your password is correct, you're in.
+  -- wrap in quotes if you have spaces in the teamname; -- if the team exists and your password is correct, you're in.
-  - if no team exists with the name specified, the team will be created with password specified.
+  -- if no team exists with the name specified, the team will be created with password specified.
-  - leading and trailing spaces are stripped from team name and password.
+  -- leading and trailing spaces are stripped from team name and password.
 - `!top` - shows your score
-- `!all` - list all challenges
+- `!all [tag]` - list all challenges or all challenges with the tag `tag`
 - `!v <challenge_id>` - detail view of a specific challenge
 - `!sub <flag>` - submit a flag you find while working on a challenge
 - `!esub <chall_id> <flag>` - submit an externally validated flag. (challenge should say if it's externally validated.)
 - `!solves` - show all the flags your team has submitted.
+- `!unsolved` - show all of the unlocked challenges that don't have at least one submission.
 - `!log` - all transactions you particpated in (sender or recipient of a tip, BYOC rewards and fees, and solves among other things)
 - `!help` - shows the long name of all of the commands.
 Most of the above commands are aliases or shorthand for a longer command.

 ---

 ## BYOC Challenges